1991–92 Pittsburgh Penguins season: Conference Finals

 The Penguins next opponent was the Boston Bruins, who they defeated in the playoffs the previous year in six games.
 The Bruins had 84 points during the regular season, three less than the Penguins, giving Pittsburgh home ice advantage.
 The Pens opened up the series with a 4–3 overtime win, then went up 2–0 in the series with a 5–2 win, as the series would shift to Boston.
-The Penguins stayed hot, winning Games 3 and 4 by identical 5–1 scorelines, to sweep the Bruins, and reach the Stanley Cup finals for the second-straight season.
+The Penguins stayed hot, winning Games 3 and 4 by identical 5–1 scorelines, to sweep the Bruins, and reach the Stanley Cup Final for the second-straight season.

-Stanley Cup Finals
+Stanley Cup Final

 Pittsburgh had to defeat the Chicago Blackhawks in hopes of a second-straight Stanley Cup.
 The Hawks finished the season with 87 points, the same amount as the Penguins, but since the Pens had more wins than the Hawks (39 to 36), Pittsburgh would have home ice in the Finals.
 Chicago had defeated the St. Louis Blues, Detroit Red Wings and Edmonton Oilers en route to the Finals, entering the series with an NHL playoff record 11-game winning streak.
 The Penguins, however, were on their own seven-game winning streak, as they won the last three games of the Rangers series and four in the Boston series.
-Pittsburgh stayed hot, with a 5–4 victory in Game 1, and then defeated Chicago 3–1 in Game 2 to go up 2–0 as the series would move to Chicago Stadium.
-The Penguins would then shut-out Chicago 1–0 in the third game to win their tenth in a row, with Pittsburgh finishing off the sweep after a 6–5 Game 4 win, tying the Blackhawks' NHL playoff record with their own 11th-straight win as they would become the first team since the 1986–87 and 1987–88 Edmonton Oilers to win back-to-back Stanley Cups.
+Pittsburgh stayed hot, with a 5–4 victory in game one, and then defeated Chicago 3–1 in game two to go up 2–0 as the series would move to Chicago Stadium.
+The Penguins would then shut-out Chicago 1–0 in the third game to win their tenth in a row, with Pittsburgh finishing off the sweep after a 6–5 game four win, tying the Blackhawks' NHL playoff record with their own 11th-straight win as they would become the first team since the 1986–87 and 1987–88 Edmonton Oilers to win back-to-back Stanley Cups.
 Mario Lemieux won the Conn Smythe Trophy for the second straight year, as he recorded a League-high 34 points in just 15 playoff games.